 Unfortunately, before 10 weeks the baby has not finished its primary body formation and development and is still considered an embryo.
 Therefore, it is not possible to exclude anomalies before 10 weeks.

 However, from 10 weeks the baby is considered a fetus, meaning it is fully formed and resembles a tiny human.
 This means that our ultrasound scanners, which are specially designed to obtain high-resolution images, can be used to examine the fully developed structures of the fetus, such as the heart.
-Our 10 Weeks Scan can be performed as early as 10 weeks of pregnancy; however we will have to use a specifically-designed high resolution transvaginal probe to obtain these images.
-Please note that the 10 Weeks Scan is a much more comprehensive examination of the fetus and has different pricing to the Viability Scan.
+Our 10 week scan can be performed as early as 10 weeks of pregnancy; however we will have to use a specifically-designed high resolution transvaginal probe to obtain these images.
+Please note that the 10 week scan is a much more comprehensive examination of the fetus and has different pricing to the viability scan.

 Before 10 weeks the baby has not finished its primary development and is still considered an embryo.
 Therefore, it is not possible to screen for any congenital anomalies.

 However, from 10 weeks the baby is considered a fetus, meaning many of its organs have started forming and it begins to resemble a tiny human.
 This means that our ultrasound scanners, which are especially designed to obtain high-resolution images, can be used to examine the development of structures such as the heart, extremities and spine.
-The 10 week scan, can be done at 10-11 weeks and is the earliest anomaly scan out there aimed to screen for 10 structural anomalies.
-We also recommend to take a NIPT (Non-Invasive Prenatal Test) together with your 10 week scan.
-NIPT is a cf-DNA blood test and is currently the most accurate screening test (>99% accuracy) for screening for Down’s Syndrome, Edward’s Syndrome and Patau’s Syndrome.
+The 10-week scan, can be done at 10-11 weeks and is the earliest anomaly scan out there aimed to screen for 10 structural anomalies.
+We also recommend taking an NIPT (non-invasive prenatal test) together with your 10-week scan.
+NIPT is a cf-DNA blood test and is currently the most accurate screening test (>99% accuracy) for screening for Down’s syndrome, Edward’s syndrome and Patau’s syndrome.

 Yes, of course.
 We use Tricefy which is a secure cloud system to upload images and videos from your scan to be viewed before you even leave the scanning room!
 You will also receive a hard and soft copy of your detailed ultrasound report as well as some high-quality colour printouts for you to take home with you on the day!

-Tricefy also allows you to download the images and videos from the scan and share him with your loved ones via message/social media.
+Tricefy also allows you to download the images and videos from the scan to share with your loved ones via message/social media.